z-station/cappa/README.md

 ### Features for teachers
 - Creating and managing training courses;
 - Create study groups and invite users;
-- Create test tasks and collect statistics in a convenient format
+- Create test tasks and collect statistics in a convenient format.

 ### Features for students
 - Nothing more, register and study now;
 - Сonvenient and simple interface, independence from the platform;
 - No problems with installing programs;
-- Compare stats with other members;
+- Compare stats with other members.

 ### For developers
 If you want to participate in the development of the project, contact [me](https://vk.com/zakirmalay) and together we will make the application better!